suurjaak/grepros/README.md

 Installation
 ------------

-Requires ROS Python packages (rospy, rosmsg, roslib, rosbag, genpy).

 ### Using pip

     pip install grepros

-This will add the `rosgrep` command to your path.
+This will add the `grepros` command to your path.

+Requires ROS Python packages (rospy, roslib, rosbag, rosmsg, genpy).

 ### Using catkin